A-Sverdrup/minsizer/README.md

 minsizer4 [/MODE <mode>] [/E] [/Q] [dir/input1] [input2...inputN]
 minsizer4 [-m/--mode <mode>] [-e] [-q] [dir/input1] [input2...inputN]
 --------------------------------------------------------------------------------
-Automatically compress JPEG/JFIF, PNG*, BMP, GIF and TIFF** images into WebP or AVIF using cwebp, gif2webp, avifenc, cavif, tiff2png and  bmp2png.
+Automatically compress JPEG/JFIF, PNG, BMP, GIF and TIFF images into WebP or AVIF using cwebp, gif2webp, avifenc, cavif, tiff2png and  bmp2png.

+Important notices:

+PNG:
-*  Caution: APNG animation will not be preserved!
+Unavoidable data loss: APNG is unsupported.
+APNG animation will be LOST!
+Data loss warning:     Alpha-channel is not preserved by default and will be
+                       LOST!
+Compatibility issue:   AVIF files produced by cavif are incorrectly reported as
+                       "corrupted" by Mozilla Firefox and Safari
+BMP:
+Data loss warning: If a PNG file with the same name is present in thesame folder,
+                   it will be LOST.
+This is an oversight caused by bmp2png and cannot be easily fixed.
+GIF:
+Compatibility issue: Most software do not support animated WebP.

+TIFF:
-** Caution: Alpha-channel will not be preserved!
+Data loss warning: Alpha-channel is not preserved by default and will be LOST!
+Data loss warning: If a PNG file with the same name is present in thesame folder,
+                   it will be LOST.
+This is an oversight caused by tiff2png and cannot be easily fixed.

 Only the smallest resulting file is kept.
 If the original (unconverted) file was kept as smallest, it will not be converted next run (skipped).

 Almost in-place conversion.
-Requires at most 4x as much space as the largest image (by file size, not image dimensions) in the set
+Requires at most 4x as much disk space as the largest image by file size in the dataset.

-Conversion time depends mostly on your hardware and can easily reach multiple hours when converting large (thousands of pictures) datasets.
+Conversion time depends mostly on your hardware and can easily reach multiple hours and even days when converting large datasets (thousands of pictures).
 JPG is faster to convert, PNG is slower and BMP and TIFF are slowest.

 Does not accept arguments to pass-through to codecs!
 Edit source code to see defaults and tweak codec parameters.
 See cwebp, gif2webp, avifenc, cavif and